If your hurricane claim has been denied or you have received a lowball offer, contact our aggressive Florida hurricane lawyers today

 Many insurance companies attempt to deny coverage if they are able to argue that some of the damage was preexisting.
 For example, the insurance company may argue that a roof was already damaged before the hurricane, which was the primary reason subsequent damage occurred (e.g., why the roof collapsed).
 As a homeowner, it is important to have records of regular maintenance to show that you take good care of your home.

 Insurance companies may deny coverage if the homeowner did not try to prevent additional damage from occurring.
 Most insurance policies require that homeowners protect their property from further damage.
 For example, if there is a hole in your roof, put a cover over it to prevent additional leaks.
 Try to dry wet carpet as much as possible to prevent mold.
 Of course, if you did everything within your power to prevent additional damage, the insurance company may not be able to ethically make this argument against you.

 Has your Hurricane Irma claim been denied?
 If so, contact us today for legal guidance you can trust

 If your hurricane damage claim has been denied, let leading Florida hurricane attorneys at GED Lawyers help.
-Our attorneys are aggressive and work hard to make sure insurance companies pay you the money you deserve—and if they don’t, we take them to court.
+Our attorneys are aggressive and work hard to make sure insurance companies pay you the money you deserve’ and if they don’t, we take them to court.
 We have collected tens of millions of dollars from insurance companies for those facing losses from Florida hurricanes and other disasters.
-To schedule a free consultation with our skilled Florida disaster recovery attorneys, call 844-443-3529 or visit us online.
+To schedule a free case review with our skilled Florida disaster recovery attorneys, call 844-443-3529 or visit us online.
 We have offices throughout Florida, including Panama City.